admorenog/rhapsody/README.md

 A framework that uses typescript, sass and ejs templates to make projects easily.

 # Disclaimer
-Please, don't use this for real projects because is not finish yet. :sweat_smile:
+Please, don't use this for real projects because is not finished yet. :sweat_smile:

 # Requirements